 Thank you for your interest in the family medicine residency program.
 We hope you will consider applying.
 Please take a few minutes to read the questions and answers below.
-If you have any further questions please feel free to contact Residency Coordinator Mrs. Diane Camp at 915-215-5557 or Assistant Residency Coordinator Mrs. Jessie Delgado at 915-215-5556.
+If you have any further questions please feel free to contact Program Coordinators Linda Moya at 915-215-5502 or Amanda Stokes at 915-215-5357.

 No. Though our area has a large Spanish speaking population, a great many patients are bilingual.
 We also have translation services available in clinic for residents who do not speak Spanish.

 Yes, our program has a long history of working with high quality foreign medical graduates.
 We do however, require that all applicants demonstrate good oral and written English proficiency.
 We also require that international medical graduates be familiar with the U.S. medical system.
 Preference is given to people with previous employment or preceptorship in a U.S. hospital.

 No more than ten years.
 Consideration may be given to applicants who graduated more than ten years ago, but completed postgraduate training in other countries during that time.